Speed Up the Cold-Start Learning in Two-Sided Bandits with Many Arms

-As the experimentation time expands, the algorithm wants to work with a larger submatrix so that it has more chance to include the largest element of the entire matrix to reduce the subsampling cost which grows linearly in time.
-Eventually, the algorithm will choose to work with the entire matrix when the time horizon is long enough.
-In the next subsection, we quantify the optimal submatrix size and the time threshold to switch from working with a submatrix to working with the entire matrix.
+The above example shows that \textsf{ss-LRB} performs better than \textsf{LRB} under the ultra-short horizons.
+In addition, Theorem \ref{thm: subsampling regret} implies that \textsf{ss-LRB} can possibly improve \textsf{LRB} under longer horizons when $\iota$ is small.
+The algorithm trades off between having a smaller subsampling cost with larger submatrix size and having a more efficient low-rank matrix estimation with smaller submatrix size.
+As the experimentation horizon increases, the algorithm wants to work with a larger submatrix so that it is more likely to include the largest element of the entire matrix to reduce the subsampling cost which grows linearly in time.
+Eventually, the algorithm will choose to work with the entire product set and utilize the low-rank structure on the entire matrix to filter out suboptimal arms when the time horizon is long enough.
+Such an intuition is implied by Theorem \ref{thm: subsampling regret}\eqref{thm: subsampling 1b}, where we see that, as $T$ becomes large enough, the optimal $\eta$ approaches 1.